Since my visit to San Miguel de Allende, every traveller I meet along the way, I encourage them to visit this “Magical Town”.

 Getting here from Mexico City is a 1hr flight or a 4-5hr bus journey.

 Getting here from Guadalajara would be easier by bus as there isn’t a direct flight.
-The bus journey is 3-3.5hrs.
+The bus journey is between 3 to 3.5hrs.

 For such a magical place, I am already looking forward to visiting in the future.